vlayer-xyz/vlayer/book/src/javascript/webproofs.md

 ### Low-level API

-While vlayer client method `proveWeb` described above provides convenient interface to both vlayer browser extension as well as prover contract, we also provide methods which can access each of them separately.
+While the vlayer client method `proveWeb` described above provides a convenient interface to both the vlayer browser extension and the prover contract, we also provide methods that can access each of them separately.

 We can configure a Web Proof provider which uses vlayer browser extension and enables configuring custom *Notary* server and custom WebSocket proxy.